ricrocha82/build_package/README.md

 pip install build # to build the tar file - source code
 ```

-This code will use the `pyproject.toml` file which needs to something like that.
+This code will use the `pyproject.toml` file, which needs to be something like that.
 This file should be in the root directory

 ```bash